 - 3.2.2 Provided that the CRS can be placed in the vehicle without problems (Section 3.3.1), each CRS on the top pick list (including those recommended by the vehicle manufacturer) will be fitted on each seating position, using the installation modes identified in TB012.
-Semi-universal CRSs for which the car model is not identified on the CRS reference list at the time of the 1-2-1 meeting will be included in the assessment but are not be eligible for scoring (Section 3.1.4) - 3.2.3 Where the vehicle handbook exempts the use of a CRS category (Group 0-III; U, UF, ..., ISO/R1,... etc.) on a seating position according to Annex 17, Appendix 3 of ECE Regulation 16, supplement 3 to the 06 series of amendments, this position-CRS combination will not be considered in the CRS installation assessment (not eligible)1.
-Exemptions are accepted provided that: - The vehicle handbook clearly details, in tabular format only, the CRS categories (universal and semi-universal) that are suitable or not suitable for installation for each position.
-Where the tables are not present, the CRS installation will be performed on all seating positions.
-It is acceptable for the table to be annexed in the vehicle handbook or provided on a permanent website provided that clear references are provided in the vehicle handbook. - Exemptions are based on the vehicle manufacturer's legal obligation to provide truthful advice on the suitability of each passenger seating position for the fitting of child restraint systems.
+Semi-universal CRSs for which the car model is not identified on the CRS reference list at the time of the 1-2-1 meeting will be included in the assessment but are not be eligible for scoring (Section 3.1.4) - 3.2.3 Where the vehicle handbook exempts the use of a CRS category (Group 0-III; U, UF, ..., ISO/R1,.. etc.) on a seating position according to Annex 17, Appendix 3 of ECE Regulation 16 Rev.7, this position-CRS combination will not be considered in the CRS installation assessment (not eligible)1.
+Exemptions are accepted provided that: - The vehicle handbook clearly details, in tabular format, the CRS categories (universal and semi-universal) that are suitable or not suitable for installation for each position.
+Where the tables are not present, the CRS installation will be performed on all seating positions. - Exemptions are based on the vehicle manufacturer's legal obligation to provide truthful advice on the suitability of each passenger seating position for the fitting of child restraint systems.
 Where there is any doubt, Euro NCAP may choose to include the exempted combination in the assessment. - 3.2.4 Applying the above, the installation matrix is defined as shown in Table 1. - 3.2.5 In practice, for the purpose of assessing the vehicle to child seat compatibility, it may not be necessary to verify each eligible CRS-seating position combination.
-For example, where for a given passenger seating position an integrated CRS is available (optional or standard fit), no installation check is required with the CRS of the age group covered by the integrated CRS. - 3.2.6 Each passenger seating position must accommodate certain types and groups of top-pick CRS.
-Where a particular seating position has been clearly exempted in the vehicle handbook, only those positions that have NOT been exempted shall meet these requirements.
-Where the conditions of this section are not met, the final CRS Installation score, out of 12 points (Section 3.7), will be halved.
-The CRS are as follows: - 3.2.6.1 Each non-exempted passenger seating position must be able to accommodate at least one Universal top-pick group 0+ CRS and one Universal top-pick group I CRS. - 3.2.6.2 Each non-exempted passenger seating position must be able to accommodate at least one Semi-Universal top-pick group 0+ CRS and one Semi-Universal top-pick group I CRS, or one Semi-Universal top-pick CRS covering both groups. - 3.2.7 At least one CRS from the top pick list of each group (0+ III) must be accommodated by the vehicle.
-Handbook exemptions are NOT accepted for this requirement.
-Where the conditions of this section are not met, the final CRS Installation score, out of 12 points (Section 3.7) will be halved.
+For example, where for a given passenger seating position an integrated CRS is available (optional or standard fit), no installation check is required with the CRS of the age group covered by the integrated CRS. - 3.2.6 Finally, it is important to note that for each passenger seating position at least one of the top pick Universal and one of the semi-universal CRS covering groups 0+ and I must be accommodated unless it has been exempted in the handbook.
+Additionally, at least one CRS from the top pick list of each group (0-III) must be accommodated by the vehicle.
+Where one or both of the above conditions are not met, the final CRS Installation score, out of 12 points, (Section 3.7) will be halved.